 Robert Hartwig, president of the Insurance Information Institute, recently addressed increasing benefit rates when he spoke at the Business Insurance’s 2012 Workers’ Compensation Conference.
 Hartwig acknowledged the overall upward trend of benefit rates in 2013 as a result of wage growth, slight job growth, and efforts by insurers to improve their underwriting results.
 As Business Insurance reported, Hartwig said, “. . . comp has actually gone from the fastest-shrinking line, (to) now in 2012, most likely to the fastest-growing of all commercial lines.”

-If you are a New Jersey business owner or New Jersey employee who would like to better understand how the changes to workers’ compensation rates will impact you, contact Martin Financial Group at 609-356-1500.
+If you are a New Jersey business owner or New Jersey employee who would like to better understand how the changes to workers’ compensation rates will impact you, contact Martin Insurance Group at 609-356-1500.

 Personal Lines Property and Casualty Insurance underwritten by insurers not affiliated with Prudential.
 Availability varies by carrier and state.